HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

-# Dualpanto Testing
+# Dualpanto: Install Firmware & Testing

+The purposes of this repository are

+1. to install the dualpanto framework firmware to the dualpanto devices, which is used in app development
-The goal of this repository is to provide semi-automatic testing for the dualpanto device.
+2. to provide semi-automatic testing for the dualpanto device.
 This involves basic functionality checks of the hardware, the haptic rendering, communication protocol and the unity integration.
+A test will install a different testing firmware

 This project is work-in-progress.
 Welcome to contribute.
 ### For BIS participants